justinrm/valley-vote/docs/readme_data_collection.md

 Logging: Provides informative logging to both the console and a data_collection.log file (overwritten each run).

 Extensibility Stubs: Includes placeholder functions (collect_campaign_finance, collect_district_demographics, collect_election_history) that log warnings.
 These explicitly indicate where integration points for separate collection scripts exist.

+Document Fetching Flags: Includes `--fetch-texts`, `--fetch-amendments`, `--fetch-supplements` flags to enable fetching the full content of these documents via the API during the `run_api` step.

 Dependencies